14 Linear discriminant analysis

 The equal and elliptical variance-covariance assumption is reasonable for the penguins data because the ellipse shapes roughly match the spread of the data.
 It is not a suitable assumption for the bushfires data, because the spread is not elliptically-shaped and varies in size between groups.

 This approach extends to any dimension.
 We would use the same projection sequence to view both the data and the variance-covariance ellipses, as in Figure 14.4.
 It can be seen that there is some difference in the shape and size of the ellipses between species, in some projections, and also with the spread of points in the projected data.
-However, it is the differences are small, so it would be safe to assume that the population variance-covariances are equal.
+However, the differences are small, so it would be safe to assume that the population variance-covariances are equal.

 Code for making animated gifs